 Flowers as messengers

-Floriography may sound a bit mysterious but it isn’t.
-Think about red roses: everyone knows that they are a symbol of love, but there are many more flowers with a message.
-You could include the following flowers in a Mother’s Day bouquet:
+Floriography may sound mysterious, but it isn’t.
+Think about red roses: everyone knows that they are a symbol of love.
+Here are some others to get you started on your own bouquet message: